 Science, Safety, & What to Do: A Playlist (sent to students Friday, December 18, 2020; includes 8 short videos from faculty and staff, plus a review of items to bring to campus)

-The Hendrix Spring 2021 opening plan allows petitioning for exceptions to its restrictions on travel, visitors to campus, and size limits of gatherings.
-Please use the forms linked below to make requests related to these matters.
+The College allows petitioning for exceptions to its pandemic-related restrictions on travel; please use the form linked below to make such requests.

 If you have been

 fully vaccinated for SARS-COV-2 (COVID-19) with a vaccine that has been emergency-use

 authorized by the FDA, you should register your vaccination using the form below.
 To be considered

 fully vaccinated, you should have already received all required doses specified by the

 vaccine manufacturer.
 Those who are fully vaccinated will be exempted from

 College-sponsored required gateway and surveillance testing, and in most cases,

 they will be exempt from quarantine protocols due to close contact with someone